anupama-pathirage/ballerina-samples/.github/ISSUE_TEMPLATE/type_improvement.md

 ---
 name: "Improvement Request"
-about: "Crete a improvement request for an existing feature"
+about: "Create an improvement request for an existing feature"
 labels: 'Type/Improvement'

 ---